R-T-B/timberborn-perf-fixes/README.md

 # Warning
 This mod is *not well tested* and may cause problems, such as farmers not properly harvesting or planting crops.
 You must **BACK UP YOUR SAVE** before installing this mod!

 If you choose install this, please reach out to me (@Frog#8781) in the modding channel on the [official Timberborn discord](https://discord.com/invite/timberborn).
-If working well, or if you find issues, I'd really appreciate hearing about your experiences!
+If it's working well, or if you find issues, I'd really appreciate hearing about your experiences!